Visiting Albania...

 Statue of Skėnderbeg, Tiranė, Albania National History Museum, Tiranė, Albania

-Above left, the statue of Skėnderbeg, Albania's national hero, in Skėnderbeg Square in the centre of Tiranė.
+Statue of Skėnderbeg (above left), Albania's national hero, in Skėnderbeg Square in the centre of Tiranė.
 George Kastrioti (1405-1468) was an Albanian who at a very young age was handed over to the Turks as a hostage.
 The Turks converted him to Islam and gave him a military education in Edirne in Turkey, where he became known as 'Alexander' ('Iskėnder') after Alexander the Great.
 He was made a lord ('bey') by the Turks before he turned against them, driving them out of Albania.
 'Iskėnder' + 'bey' = 'Skėnderbeg'.
 Above right, the communist mural on the front of the National History Museum on Skėnderbeg Square.

 The former residence of Enver Hoxha in Tirana The former Enver Hoxha Museum, Tirana